-- Noise from the operation of loading docks: - The new loading dock (loading dock 1, in the south-eastern corner of the new site). - New service dock (loading dock 2, in the south-western corner of the existing shopping centre). - The reconfigured existing loading dock (loading dock 3) - Noise from new mechanical plant. - Noise from vehicle circulation/car parks, specifically the new car park ramps: - In the north-eastern corner of the existing shopping centre, - On the western boundary of the existing shopping centre - On the western side of the proposed new extension. - Noise as a result of increased traffic generation on public roads.
+- Noise from the operation of loading docks: - The new loading dock (loading dock 1, in the south-eastern corner of the new site). - Existing service dock (loading dock 2, in the south-western corner of the existing shopping centre). - A new, consolidated loading dock (loading dock 3) on Murray Street, replacing the existing open docks on Murray Street. - Noise from new mechanical plant. - Noise from vehicle circulation/car parks, specifically the new car park ramps: - o On the western boundary of the existing shopping centre - On the western side of the proposed new extension. - We note that a ramp in the north-eastern corner of the shopping centre (adjacent to the Murray Street/Victoria Road intersection)has now been deleted with the existing ramps remaining.
+Ramps connecting level 2 and the roof top car park are now located further within the site, away from the site perimeter and the residences on Victoria Road/Murray Street. - Noise as a result of increased traffic generation on public roads.